 Cybersecurity is the practice of protecting local on-premise, hybrid, private and public Cloud infrastructure (data, data centers, hardware, software) that are connected to the internet, from any unauthorized access.
+In 2025, cybersecurity has evolved to incorporate advanced AI technologies to combat increasingly sophisticated threats.
 Cybersecurity is a broad field of disciplines that fall under these seven main pillars: